mins-lee/recidivism-prediction/README.md

 2. Open [compas.db](https://github.com/propublica/compas-analysis/blob/master/compas.db) in a sqlite manager, and execute `Data_Processing`/data_processing.sql.
 We used [DB Browser for SQLite](https://sqlitebrowser.org/).
 This will create a number of variables used by our models in the database.
 3. Execute `Data_Processing`/data_export.R.
 Your working directory should be set to the top level of this folder.
 This will form several .csv files used by our analysis.
-4. Execute `Notebooks`/final_report.Rmd.
-Your working directory should be set to `Notebooks`.
+4. Execute `Notebook`/final_report.Rmd.
+Your working directory should be set to `Notebook`.

 If you would like to train all models as new, delete the contents of `Cache`.